nembo005/agenda-app/README.md

 ## Authentication

-To implement authentication in your application, you would have to create an Auth0 application and copy "domain" and "client id" to the `config.ts` file in the `client` folder.
-We recommend using asymmetrically encrypted JWT tokens.
+To implement authentication in this application, I created an Auth0 application and copy "domain" and "client id" to the `config.ts` file in the `client` folder.
+I used asymmetrically encrypted JWT tokens.

 # Best practices

-To complete this exercise, please follow the best practices from the 6th lesson of this course.

 ## Logging